KvanTTT/Articles/Selection-Caching-and-Drawing-Photos-on-Map/English.md

-# Implementation of selecting, caching and displaying photos on the map
+# Selecting, caching and displaying photos on the map

-*Disclaimer.
-The original article was written in August 2013.
-Therefore now (in 2017) some information may not be relevant.*

 In this article, I decided to describe how the functionality of selecting and displaying photos on a specific place on the map was implemented in our photo